Fire Department Overview

 The McFarland Fire Department recently went through an audit by the Insurance Services Office, which ranks fire departments via a Fire Suppression Rating Schedule.
 The “Public Protection Classification” (PPC) derived from this rating schedule directly affects the rates companies charge for fire insurance in a given community.
 The PPC is based on equipment, water system, training and available personnel for fire response.
 The classification ranges from 10 to 1, with 1 being the best, and can have a significant impact on the fire insurance rates paid by residents and businesses.
 We are pleased to report that our ISO classification improved from a Class 4 to a Class 3.
 There are 45,504 fire districts in the U.S. Of that, 42 are Class 1, 310 are Class 2 and 1180 are Class 3.
 Our Class 3 ranking puts us in the upper three percent of fire departments nation-wide, a fact that makes our Department and our Water Utility very proud.

-The Fire Department is staffed by a part-time (20 hours per week) Fire Chief, a full-time Deputy Fire Chief/Fire Marshal and a shared (10 hours per week) EMT/Clerk I. The Department also relies on an extensive organization of about 40 volunteer firefighters and officers who are paged to respond to fire calls.
+The Fire Department is staffed by a full-time fire chief and a shared (10 hours per week) EMT/Clerk I. The Department also relies on an extensive organization of about 40 volunteer firefighters and officers who are paged to respond to fire calls.
 Volunteer members train weekly to improve and maintain their skills.

 The Fire Department is funded mainly from the Village property tax levy and contracts with area townships.
 In addition, we receive a 2% “dues” which is collected on insurance policies by the State and distributed annually to fire departments that participate and properly document fire protection inspections of public buildings in their respective districts.
 Lastly, monies are collected for sprinkler plan review, fuel storage tank inspections and highway incident responses.